ItsNicko/FBLACER/learn.md

 2. Follow exercise #1 and change the title.
 3. Follow exercise #3 and add one new question to a test.

-Congratulations — you're on your way to building interactive web apps!
-If you want, I can create a step-by-step video script or a checklist so you can learn while coding.
+Congratulations - you're on your way to building interactive web apps!

 ## Deep dive: read and understand `script.js`

 This section walks through the important parts of `script.js` so you can follow the code while you look at it.
-I kept the language simple and added pointers to the exact functions you can open in the file.

-Overview (one-sentence): script.js is the brain of the app — it loads quizzes, shows flashcards, handles clicks and keyboard answers, keeps scores and stats, and talks to Firebase when available.
+Overview (one-sentence): script.js is the brain of the app - it loads quizzes, shows flashcards, handles clicks and keyboard answers, keeps scores and stats, and talks to Firebase when available.

 1. Global state (top of the file)